rafworkonly/rafworkonly.github.io/_posts/2026-06-25-How-Fortune-tellers-Solve-Problems.md

 date: 2026-06-25
 ---

 Last weekend a friend was visiting me here in Gifu city.
 Usually, when I have visitors, I take them to the same izakaya, where we drink highballs and eat an unreasonable amount of raw cabbage.
-This evening, we’d ordered a lot of strange items (I don’t recommend the crab butter toast), and after a few mikan sours (a citrus drink made with shochu) we were ready to pay the bill and leave.
+This evening, we’d ordered a tried something new on the menu and ordered crab butter toast, which was a mistake.
+But, after a few _mikan sours_ (a citrus drink made with shochu) we were ready to pay the bill and leave.

 It's the start of the rainy season.
 Outside, the downpour drums on the concrete while groups of drinkers shout to one another as they pass-by.
 In just the short time that we search for our umbrellas in the stand by the door, we’re already wet.
 Halfway to the bus stop, we notice a tent that neither of us remember passing on the way in.
-I read the kanji above the entrance- 占い師 Uranai-shi.
+I read the kanji above the entrance- 占い師 _uranai-shi_.
 "It's a fortune teller," I tell my friend.

 We’ve rarely seen fortune-tellers in the UK but it’s a comparatively common profession here in Japan.
 After some chatter and a few more steps towards the bus-stop, we make the decision to turn around and go in.
 Neither of us have had our fortunes read before and I think of it as a potentially interesting cultural experience.